meaton96/StockPrediction/README.md

 This will pull the list of tickers from **data/tickers.json** To add tickers, update the active list in the json file

-1. Run a model
-Run a model using the cli
+Run the model using the cli

 ```bash
 python -m app.eval